lauramcbryan/mudengine/README.md

 ### Client layer

 This layer is encomprised by a unique java client project ([MudClient](mud-client)).
-This project is here just for demonstration purposes in order to demonstrate how a player interface can iteract with the service gateway.
+This project is here just for demonstration purposes in order to show up how a player interface can iteract with the service gateway.
 Implemented as a telnet server, it retains a 80's retro visual, just like the text adventures of that epoch.
-In cause you didn't notice by now, this readme is all in 80 columns.  ;)

 ### Support projects